arifmujib/statistical-programming-projects/README.md

 # statistical-programming-projects
-This repository is for all the statistical programming projects and a
+This repository is for all the statistical programming projects and library.
+I would appriciate feedback and any improvement suggessions from you.